Interacting with the Batfish service¶

 …

-See the example snapshot in the Batfish repository as an example.
-Note: For explanation convenience, this folder contains some extra files that are not used by Batfish, i.e., example-network.png
+See this snapshot for an example.
+For illustration, it contains some files that are not used by Batfish, e.g., example-network.png

 When you supply the snapshot as a zipped file, the top-level folder (called “snapshot” above) should be part of the zip archive.

-Details on packaging specific vendor data and supplementa batfish information are described here
+Details on the format of configuration files and supplemental information are described here

 [6]: